 If you’re worried about what’s going on when you’re not physically present, a nanny camera might help bring you peace of mind.

-When deciding on the perfect nanny camera, you’ll want to take into account things like:
+When deciding on the right nanny camera for you, you’ll want to take into account things like:

 - picture clarity

 - how much space the lens will allow you to view

 - if it relies on Wi-Fi, and if so, whether it makes use of an app, offers phone notifications for motion, or has free cloud storage of data

 - the price of the camera and the cost of any add-ons